a-ev/DACE.jl/docs/src/index.md

 pkg> add https://github.com/a-ev/DACE.jl.git
 ```

-Note: the second `add` command above may not be needed if you are
-running from main directory of the repository.
+Note: the `add` command above may not be needed if you are running from main directory of the repository.

 ## Notes about the interface